 Students who are accepted to begin work in the master’s program are not automatically candidates for the degree.
 They must complete 36 units of graduate courses with an average of “B” or better before they can be considered as candidates for the degree.

 Furthermore, a grade of at least a “B” must be earned each semester in the student’s major area.
 Graduate students may be released from the program if they do not maintain the professional standards of the school or make sufficient progress during any semester.

 All candidates for the Master of Music degree must also pass a comprehensive review in their major area.
 Successful completion of this review is a requirement for graduation.
 The comprehensive review for Music Education consists of both a written examination and an oral examination covering all Music Education coursework.

 Therefore, all master’s degree students are required to present at least one outreach activity during their two years of study in the graduate program.
 This activity can be any musical presentation with an emphasis on education.
-Each student makes all the arrangements necessary to present his/her program out in the community, with an emphasis on interacting with audience, helping them to understand and appreciate the music being shared.
+Students make all the arrangements necessary to present their program in the community, with an emphasis on audience interaction, helping them to understand and appreciate the music being shared.

 For further information regarding the Master of Music in Music Education, please refer to the Music Education Master's Program Curriculum.